tinacms/tinacms/packages/gatsby-plugin-tinacms/README.md

-# gatsby-plugin-tinacms
+# _gatsby-plugin-tinacms_

 A Gatsby plugin for adding Tina to your website.
+This plugin wraps your site in a `TinaProvider` and instantiates the CMS.

 ## Installation